longthichcafe/shiro_team_trading/README.md

 ## Round 3

-The 3rd round introduces a new product, Mayberries.
+The 3rd round introduces another two products, Mayberries and Diving Gears.

+### *Mayberries*

 Mayberries exhibits a characteristic price movement with a relatively low price at the start of the trading day, reaching a peak in the middle of the day, and then dropping down.
 This behavior can be illustrated as follows:

 <p align="center">
   <img src="analysis/figures/berries_stl.png" alt="Mayberries STL Decomposition" width="700">